elucian/bee/syntax/standard.md

 | exist   | Check if file or folder exist on disk
 | list    | Read a list of files and folders from directory
 | tree    | Read tree of directory in memory
-| remove  | Remove a file / directory
+| delete  | Remove a file / directory
 | rename  | Make a new directory